Sabine Lautenschläger: Member of the Executive Board of the ECB, 2014–2019

 Lautenschläger was nominated by the German government as a member of the Executive Board of the European Central Bank in December 2013, succeeding Jörg Asmussen.
 At the time, Claudia Maria Buch and Elke König were cited by German media as contenders for the post.
 The eurozone governments were under pressure from MEPs to appoint a woman to the board, which had been all-male after Austria's Gertrude Tumpel-Gugerell left midway through 2011.

-Unlike her predecessor Jörg Asmussen, Lautenschläger has no formal party affiliation.
+Unlike her predecessor, Jörg Asmussen, she has no formal party affiliation.
 Lautenschläger's nomination was welcomed by policymakers across the political spectrum.
-Her candidacy was endorsed by the European Parliament Committee on Economic and Monetary Affairs on 13 January and by the full assembly on 16 January.
+Her candidacy was endorsed by the European Parliament Committee on Economic and Monetary Affairs on 13 January and by the full assembly three days later, on 16 January.
 Early on, commentators noted that Lautenschläger's regulatory experience could also make her an option for the deputy chair of the ECB's Supervisory Board, which must be filled by an executive board member.

-Since her appointment as Vice-Chair of the Supervisory Board in February 2014, Lautenschläger has – alongside Chairwoman Danièle Nouy – also been responsible for the Single Supervisory Mechanism (SSM).
-She represents the SSM in the Basel Committee on Banking Supervision.
+Since her appointment as Vice-Chair of the ECB Supervisory Board in February 2014, Lautenschläger has – alongside Chair Danièle Nouy – also been responsible for European Banking Supervision.
+She represented the ECB in that capacity in the Basel Committee on Banking Supervision.

-In early September 2014, Danièle Nouy and Lautenschläger became mentioned in media ahead of the results of sweeping stress tests that probed the balance sheets of the eurozone's largest lenders.
+In early September 2014, Danièle Nouy and Lautenschläger were mentioned in media ahead of the results of sweeping stress tests that probed the balance sheets of the eurozone's largest lenders.

-By November 2014, Lautenschläger signaled she would oppose having the ECB purchase government bonds of eurozone countries unless there was a clear threat of persistent consumer price declines, thereby contradicting earlier message conveyed by ECB President Mario Draghi and his top deputy Vítor Constâncio to bring inflation higher.
-Alongside Bundesbank president Jens Weidmann, she later led the opposition in the Governing Council against the decision on 22 January 2015 to start large-scale bond-buying amid concerns it removes pressure from euro-area countries to reform their economies and boost competitiveness.
+By November 2014, Lautenschläger signaled she would oppose having the ECB purchase government bonds of eurozone countries unless there was a clear threat of persistent consumer price declines.
+This is a contradiction to an earlier message conveyed by ECB President Mario Draghi and his top deputy Vítor Constâncio to bring inflation higher.
+Alongside Bundesbank president Jens Weidmann, she later led the opposition in the Governing Council against the decision on 22 January 2015 to start large-scale bond-buying, amid concerns that it removes pressure from euro-area countries to reform their economies and boost competitiveness.
 By April 2015, she publicly called into question the effectiveness of the bond-buying program and also warned that low interest rates could lead to asset price bubbles.

-In November 2015, Lautenschläger again broke with normal etiquette to publicly criticise the bank's scheme of quantitative easing, saying that ever looser monetary policy had its limits and that money printing had yet to stabilize sinking price inflation, its formal goal.
+In November 2015, Lautenschläger again broke the normal etiquette by her public criticism of the bank's scheme of quantitative easing.
+She said that a more loose monetary policy had its limits and that money printing had yet to stabilize sinking price inflation, its formal goal.

 In September 2019, Lautenschläger quit the Executive Board of the ECB.
 The ECB did not say why Lautenschläger had quit, though speculation includes her opposition to loose monetary policy, the ending of her role on the Supervisory Board and the impending changes at the top the ECB.
 She became the third consecutive German board member to resign before the end of their full term.